AdoptOpenJDK/adoptopenjdk-getting-started-kit/virtual-machines/sharing_host_folder_with_guest_vm.md

 ```
 And select **Bridged Adapter**

-Set the VM's subnet to be the same as the host (200.200.0.xxx in this example)
+Set the VM's subnet to be the same as the host.
+On the host run the `ipconfig` command to determine the subnet, 200.200.0.xxx in this example.

 ### 3. Connect from host machine
 Windows: map a drive to